 - Add all ingredients to the bowl, along with the cooked, cooled shrimp.

-- Stir with a large wooden spoon and season with about 1 tsp. of salt.
+3. Stir with a large wooden spoon and season with about 1 teaspoon of salt.

 Matthew’s Take: In a world that moves too quickly and stressfully, food preparation and consumption have turned into rat race processes of the dining out or heat-and-eat variety.
 This dish bucks that unsettling trend.
 There’s nothing already-processed or drive-through like about these Yucatecan tacos.
 You freshly prepare your ingredients.
 You slow down to savor the extraordinary flavor that gives your tastebuds pause.
 And you save this recipe to make again.
 Rick Bayless is the modern master of authentic Mexican cooking in America.
 I’m lucky my wife discovered him so I can now enjoy his tried-and-true recipes, too.